larsbrinkhoff/pdp10-its-disassembler/README.md

 - Extract files from a DECtape image in MACDMP format.
 - Print the contents of SYSENG; MACRO TAPES and .TAPEn; TAPE nnn files.
 - Convert PALX binary to PDP-11 paper tape image.
+- Convert files to a RP04 bootable KLDCP disk image.

 A Linux FUSE implementation of the networking filesystem protocol MLDEV is elsewhere: http://github.com/larsbrinkhoff/lmdev